jyyulab/scMINER/docs/docs/Guided analysis/PBMC-12k.md

 MICA was implemented in Python.
 If you would like to install MICA, please refer to [MICA github page](https://github.com/jyyulab/MICA).
 There are several handlers for you to choose in MICA for better visualization.
 A more comprehensive tutorial could be found under [Clustering with MICA](./MICA.md) tab . **Here we suggest saving your working directory prior to running MICA**.

 ### Generate MICA input and command
 After reviewing all visualizations and finished filtering, you can go ahead and generate clustering (MICA) input with function `generateMICAinput`.
-This function takes an expression matrix as input, and outputs a cell by gene .txt file.
+This function takes an expression matrix as input, and outputs a cell by gene .txt or .h5 file.
 Please note that **you should always feed MICA the log or log2 transformed data**.

 ```R
 generateMICAinput(d = exp.log2 ,filename="PBMC12k_MICA_input.txt")